LateGenXer/finance/rtp/CONTRIBUTING.md

 # Branches

-https://lategenxer-rtp.streamlit.app/ serves the tool from the `stable` branch.

-https://lategenxer-rtp-devel.streamlit.app/ serves the tool from the `main` branch.
-It often gets broken because Streamlit doesn't always handle code updates gracefully.
+https://lategenxer.streamlit.app/ serves the tool from the `main` branch.

 # Get started